 Are ferry journeys safer now?

 New laws came into force because of the MS Herald of Free Enterprise disaster.
 While the number of so-called short-sea passengers declined in 2015, dropping by 1% to 21 million people, there could be many reasons for this.
 Overall, the rise in planned holidays to foreign destinations rose from 73% in 2013 to 78% in 2014, according to statistics.
 However, most people opt for plane journeys instead of driving to the continent via a car ferry.

 Additionally, 65.7 million visits were made by UK residents to all foreign destinations in 2015.
 This figure includes those made via car and passenger ferries on day trips.
 According to the government’s official figures, the most popular route is still the Dover to Calais route, although passenger numbers fell by 9% in 2015 compared with the previous year.
 The new regulations that came into force because of the MS Herald of Free Enterprise disaster and the Estonia ferry sinking that occurred in 1994 have made ferry journeys even safer than they were before.
 If the proper measures had been taken at the time, those on board the MS Herald of Free Enterprise could have been saved.

-What is the main danger if you are on board a ship or ferry that is sinking?
+What’s the main danger if you’re on board a ship that is sinking?

 Many of those on board the MS Herald of Free Enterprise died because they were on board the ferry as it sank and found themselves in very cold water.
 Hypothermia was found to be the cause of death in most cases.
 However, if a ship is listing, it will become harder to remain upright.
 Getting onto the deck so you can escape into a lifeboat is the main thing you should do if you are ever unlucky enough to be involved in one of these very rare situations.